 - Looks intoxicated but without the smell of alcohol

 - Taking cyclical or repetitive actions such as walking to the room, putting the lights on, walk out, then come back and repeat the same action

-- Doing the “robo-walk,” this is a rigid and uncoordinated movement named after Robitussin
+- Doing the “Robo-walk” (a rigid and uncoordinated movement named after Robitussin)

 - Lack of situational awareness

-DXM addiction comes with many adverse DXM effects and risks.
-Taking too much dextromethorphan can significantly damage the nervous system, so that one may get a chemical psychosis.
-This may result in mental imbalance that may require hospitalization.
+DXM addiction comes with many adverse effects and risks.
+Taking too much Dextromethorphan can significantly damage the health (nervous system), so that one may get a chemical psychosis.
+This may result in a mental imbalance that may require hospitalization.
 Poor judgment, visual distortions, and irrational behavior may also occur, putting the individual at high risk for causing or being involved in an accident.
-This may lead to a DXM hangover, and this soon becomes a vicious cycle.
-Death is rare but the most significant risk which may appear because of abusing DXM.
+This may lead to a DXM HBr hangover, and this soon becomes a vicious cycle.
+Death is rare, but the most significant risk which may appear because of abusing Dextromethorphan.